 Selecting the right horsepower for your opener will help it function as designed and prevent unnecessary wear.
 The professionals at Halo Overhead Doors can help make sure your opener is optimized for your specific garage door setup.

-Let Halo Overhead Doors Help You Find the Perfect Garage Door Opener
+Let Halo Overhead Doors Help You Find the Perfect Garage Door Opener in Houston

 Once you’ve chosen your preferred opener, we can make an appointment as soon as possible for one of our experienced garage door opener technicians to install your new unit.
 Our installers are extremely efficient and will have you enjoying your new opener right away.
 We’re confident that you’ll love your new LiftMaster® or Genie® residential garage door opener and that it will give you smooth, easy, quiet, fast access to your garage day after day and year after year.